Search ideas, news and case studies

 So should I incorporate?

-The formation process for starting a cleaning business will be dependant on the scale of your intended company and the sectors it reaches.
+The formation process for starting a cleaning business will be dependent on the scale of your intended company and the sectors it reaches.

 For example, if you’re looking at more hotel-based and commercial cleaning services you might want to consider becoming a limited company.
 The advantages of this are that it caters well towards larger scale businesses and separates you as the owner from the company’s financial services – meaning that your possessions will be safe should your business begin to turn out a deficit.